-Instructor: Szeri MEC ENG C279 Introduction to Statistical Mechanics for Engineers 3 Units Terms offered: Spring 2017, Fall 2013, Fall 2012 Introduction to statistical mechanics for engineers.
+Instructor: O'Connell Also listed as: BIO ENG C237 Adv Designing for the Human Body: Read Less [-] MEC ENG C279 Introduction to Statistical Mechanics for Engineers 3 Units Terms offered: Spring 2017, Fall 2013, Fall 2012 Introduction to statistical mechanics for engineers.
 Basics of ensembles, phase spaces, partitions functions, and free energies.
 Analysis of expectation values and fluctuations in system properties.
 Applications to the study of elementary gases, phonons in solids, polymer chains and networks, harmonic and quasi-harmonic crystalline solids; limitations of classical methods and quantum mechanical influences; molecular dynamics simulations for solids.
-Objectives Outcomes Course Objectives: To provide a modern introduction to the application of statistical mechanics for engineering with a particular emphasis on mechanical response.
-Rules & Requirements Prerequisites: CE C231 or MSE C211 or ME 185 or consent of instructor Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Introduction to Statistical Mechanics for Engineers: Read More [+] Objectives Outcomes Course Objectives: To provide a modern introduction to the application of statistical mechanics for engineering with a particular emphasis on mechanical response.
+Rules & Requirements Prerequisites: CE C231 or MSE C211 or ME 185 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructors: Govindjee, Papadopoulos

-Also listed as: CIV ENG C235

-MEC ENG 280A Introduction to the Finite Element Method 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015

-Weighted-residual and variational methods of approximation.
+Instructors: Govindjee, Papadopoulos Also listed as: CIV ENG C235 Introduction to Statistical Mechanics for Engineers: Read Less [-] MEC ENG 280A Introduction to the Finite Element Method 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Weighted-residual and variational methods of approximation.
 Canonical construction of finite element spaces.
 Formulation of element and global state equations.
 Applications to linear partial differential equations of interest in engineering and applied science.

-Rules & Requirements

-Prerequisites: Mathematics 50A-50B; some familiarity with elementary field theories of solid/fluid mechanics and/or thermal science

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week
+Introduction to the Finite Element Method: Read More [+] Rules & Requirements Prerequisites: Mathematics 50A-50B; some familiarity with elementary field theories of solid/fluid mechanics and/or thermal science Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructors: Papadopoulos, Zohdi

-Formerly known as: 280

-MEC ENG 280B Finite Element Methods in Nonlinear Continua 3 Units Terms offered: Spring 2016, Spring 2013, Spring 2009

-A brief review of continuum mechanics.
+Instructors: Papadopoulos, Zohdi Formerly known as: 280 Introduction to the Finite Element Method: Read Less [-] MEC ENG 280B Finite Element Methods in Nonlinear Continua 3 Units Terms offered: Spring 2016, Spring 2013, Spring 2009 A brief review of continuum mechanics.
 Consistent linearization of kinematical variables and balance laws.
 Incremental formulations of the equations of motion.
 Solution of the nonlinear field equations by Newton's method and its variants.
 General treatment of constraints.
 Applications to nonlinear material and kinematical modeling on continua.

-Rules & Requirements

-Prerequisites: 280A or equivalent; background in continuum mechanics at the level of 185

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Finite Element Methods in Nonlinear Continua: Read More [+] Rules & Requirements Prerequisites: 280A or equivalent; background in continuum mechanics at the level of 185 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.